PJWalker/daggerheart/content/Sessions/Session 0.md

 When [[Vinaeya Starfen|Vinaeya]] heard news of these events from her, she knew that [[Archmage Phylax|Phylax]] would not have the self-awareness to and to retain balance with the forces of the wilds.
 She also knew that [[Archmage Phylax|Phylax]] would know that she would get in his way, and with the might of Haven on his side, she would not be able to simply confront him.

 When her companions [[Trixie & Flixie Glitterwing]] encountered an attempt to infiltrate her home while she was away, she knew she’d need to take drastic measures to turn things around.

 ***

+We wanna figure out if we’re going to fight the owl or help them find her eye

+***